Crazy Daisy Productions Audio Tips and Hints Blog |

 "Should I take the time to record multiple separate takes and do real doubling of vocals, or just use a vocal doubling plugin?

-Crazy Daisy Productions lead engineer Erik Veach provides helpful recommendations regarding both options in this article on Bandzoogle - vocal doubling article
+Crazy Daisy Productions lead engineer Erik Veach provides helpful recommendations regarding both options in this article on Bandzoogle -Vocal doubling: record it for real or use plug-in effects?

 Entry October 24, 2019: